You said, we did

 We did;

-March 2025 — We have developed four packs, each tailored to different tenure types: Housing for Older People, Supported Accommodation, General Needs, and one for Redwing customers, making them better suited to your requirements.
+We created four packs tailored to different types of homes: Housing for Older People, Supported Accommodation, General Needs, and Redwing customers.
+Each one is designed to better meet your needs.